Manatee Couty Florida Website

 The funding sources for this project include Impact Fees, Bond (Debt), Utility Rates, and Facility Investment Fees.

-Construction of the segment from I-75 to Lakewood Ranch Boulevard began in January 2023 and is currently scheduled to be completed by spring 2025.
+Construction of the segment from I-75 to Lakewood Ranch Boulevard began in January 2023, with anticipated completion in spring 2026.

 Manatee County awarded the construction contract for the segment from 45th Street East to I-75 to Woodruff & Sons, Inc. in March 2020.